Sharpness, Restart and Acceleration: Algorithms Complexity Bounds

-Accelerated Gradient Method is a special instance of the Universal Fast Gradient Method when the function is known to be smooth.
-In that case the optimal $\epsilon$ to run the Universal Fast Gradient method is $0$ (otherwise it requires to know the parameters of the function).
-Given an initial point $x_0$, Accelerated Gradient Method outputs, after $t$ iterations, a point $y_t$ denoted $y \triangleq \mathcal{A}(x_0,t) = \mathcal{U}(x_0,0,t)$ such that
+The accelerated algorithm is obtained as a special case of the universal fast gradient algorithm for $s=2$ and a choice of $\epsilon=0$, i.e., $\mathcal{A}(x_0, t) = \mathcal{U}(x_0, t, 0)$.
+Its rate follows from the one given by the universal fast gradient method as recalled below. \begin{corollary} Consider problem~\eqref{eq:pb_composite_algo} where $\phi$ satisfies~\eqref{eq:holder_smooth} with parameters $(2,L)$.
+Algorithm~\ref{algo:universal} with $\epsilon=0$, started at an initial point $x_0$ with an initial estimate $L_0$, outputs after $t$ iterations a point $x_t$ such that